Thomas B. Curtis: After Congress

-He served as delegate to the Republican National Convention, 1964, 1976 and 1980.
+He served as delegate to the Republican National Convention in 1964, 1976 and 1980.
 He served as vice president and general counsel, Encyclopædia Britannica, from 1969 to 1973.
 He was an unsuccessful candidate for the United States Senate again in 1974, winning only 39% of the vote against incumbent Thomas Eagleton.
 He served as chairman of the Corporation for Public Broadcasting from 1972 to 1973.
 He served as chairman of the Federal Election Commission from April 1975 to May 1976.
-He was a consultant for the National Association of Technical and Trade Schools.
+He endorsed Ronald Reagan over President Gerald Ford during the 1976 Republican primaries.
+He was a consultant for the National Association of Technical and Trade Schools from 1984 until his death in 1993.

 Death

 Curtis was a resident of Pier Cove, Michigan, until his death in Allegan, Michigan, on January 10, 1993.